codinglawyer/codinglawyer.io/posts/10-functional-or-class-hocs/index.md

 seo_title: Functional or class-based higher-order components?
 slug: functional-or-class-hocs
 description:
-   We'll talk about the difference between functional higher-order components and class-based ones.
+   We'll talk about the difference between functional higher-order components and class-based ones in React.
 Since we want to follow the principles of functional programming, we should be using functional components as much as possible.
 tags:
 - react
 - functional programming